Preparing for the Singularity

 Methylene blue - Low-dose redox modulator that can shuttle electrons in mitochondria (supports cytochrome-c oxidase), potentially enhancing cellular energy, focus, and mood; also shows antioxidant/anti-inflammatory effects (used with caution on demand for performance)

-Discontinued or Under Review
+Discontinued / Under Review

 Mushroom Complex (Lion's Mane, Chaga, Reishi) – Observed negative effects on eye sight (Update 15.01.2025)